Home » Drilling Calculations » ECD In Drilling | What is, How To Calculate & Control

 Breaking circulation (gels)

-When the mud is stationary it develops a static viscosity referred to as a gel strength.
-Pressure is required to overcome the gel strength (break the gels) in order to start the mud moving.
+When the mud is stationary, it develops a static viscosity called gel strength.
+Pressure is required to start the mud moving to overcome the gel strength (break the gels).
 This pressure is exerted on the wellbore.
-The higher the gel strength the higher the pressure required to initiate fluid movement.
-Once in motion, the pressure required to keep the fluid moving is generally less than that required to break circulation, consequently, the annular pressure loss will be higher when breaking circulation resulting in a higher ECD.
+The higher the gel strength, the higher the pressure required to initiate fluid movement.
+Once in motion, the pressure necessary to keep the fluid moving is generally less than that needed to break circulation.
+Consequently, the annular pressure loss will increase when breaking circulation, resulting in a higher ECD.

 Solids Loading

-Drilled solids in the mud increase the mud density which can be considered as either an increase in mud weight or an ECD effect.
-It is usually considered as an ECD effect as the solids are removed at the surface (thus are temporary) and the original weight mud is returned to the wellbore.
+Drilled solids in the mud increase the mud density, which can be considered an increase in mud weight or an ECD effect.
+It is usually regarded as an ECD effect as the solids are removed at the surface (thus are temporary), and the original weight mud is returned to the wellbore.

-If the drilled solids are re-ground due to poor hole cleaning they may become so small that they can not be removed from the mud (measured as LGS – low gravity solids) in which case they will have a permanent increase in the mud weight.
+Suppose the drilled solids are re-ground due to poor hole cleaning.
+In that case, they may become so small that they can not be removed from the mud (measured as LGS – low gravity solids), in which case they will permanently increase the mud weight.

-Wellbore stability problems can result in large quantities of rock caving into the wellbore resulting in a similar increase in ECD as above.
+Wellbore stability problems can result in large quantities of rock caving into the wellbore, resulting in a similar increase in ECD.

-If hole cleaning is not sufficient the quantity of drilled solids in the mud continues to increase and consequently so does the ECD.
+If hole cleaning is insufficient, the quantity of drilled solids in the mud continues to increase, and so does the ECD.

 Barite sag

 Barite Sag is a specific case of solids in the wellbore, this time not drilled solids but mud weighting solids.
 The barite falls out of suspension and forms dense layers of mud.
-When the depleted portion of mud is circulated out of the hole the denser layers are left which results in an increase in the hydrostatic pressure and consequently the ECD.
+When the depleted portion of mud is circulated out of the hole, the denser layers are left, which increases hydrostatic pressure and, consequently, the ECD.

 Drilled Solids Loading and ECD

 All of the following can significantly affect the Equivalent Circulating Density.
-However, they may be masked by other concurrent operations or actions and so may not be highlighted on the PWD log or considered by the drilling team at the time of drilling.
+However, they may be masked by other concurrent operations or actions.
+They may not be highlighted on the PWD log or considered by the drilling team at the drilling time.

 • Inadequate hole cleaning